 - Salt and pepper, to taste

-- 1 pound (454 g) chorizo sausage
+- 1 pound (454 g) fresh chorizo sausage

 Instructions

-- Preheat oven to 350 °F (177 °C) and place cubed sourdough & cornbread on a baking sheet.
+- Preheat oven to 350 °F (177 °C) and place cubed sourdough and cornbread on a baking sheet.
 Bake for 25 minutes until they’re lightly toasted and golden.
 Remove and set aside.
 Keep oven temperature.

 - In the meantime, while the bread is toasting, sauté your veggies (onions to garlic cloves) with the butter in a large skillet.
 Sauté until veggies are soft and tender, about 10 minutes.
 Then stir in all the herbs and chicken stock.
-Let simmer while you cook the sausage in a separate skillet.
+Let simmer while you cook the chorizo in a separate skillet.

-- Brown the chorizo sausage in a separate skillet.
+- Brown the chorizo in a separate skillet.
 Drain and add to the veggie mixture and turn off the heat.

 - Add your toasted bread to a large bowl and carefully pour the chicken stock mixture over the bread.
 Using a spatula, gently toss the mixture until all is incorporated and not much liquid remain.